You are currently viewing Homeschool Curriculum on a Budget

 There are three ways I’ve utilized curriculum that’s free.

-The first way is using a free, online curriculum, like Easy Peasy All-in-One Homeschool, Khan Academy, and Ambleside Online.
-There are others, but these are three I have used at one time or another in various ways.
+Easy Peasy All-in-One Homeschool, Khan Academy, and Ambleside Online are three I have used at one time or another in various ways.

-Homeschool Share has all kinds of literature-based unit studies that could easily be pieced together to cover a particular subject…for free!
+Also, Homeschool Share has all kinds of literature-based unit studies that could easily be pieced together to cover a particular subject…for free!

-The second way I’ve used free curriculum is by borrowing or swapping with a friend.
 For several years I was able to borrow many of the books needed for Ambleside Online.
 What a blessing that was, especially when our library system didn’t own a particular title.

-The third option is to use your local library.
 I know this is a no-brainer for many homeschool moms (we love the library, yes?).
 Purchasing all the literature a particular program might require can be pricey.

 Now, I will say it can be somewhat of an inconvenience if there are only so many copies of a book, and it has to be returned when you’re not finished with it yet, or there’s a really long reserve list.